Research Paper

 Reducing sterile inflammation with calcitriol improves metabolic function in vitro and extends lifespan of progeria mice

-Interest is emerging about the cross-talk between antiviral/innate immunity response and metabolic alterations in different contexts 3, 43 47.
-To determine whether targeting sterile inflammation ameliorates energy metabolism and cellular health, we treated progerin-expressing cells with calcitriol, the hormonal active form of vitamin D3.
-The rationale for this is that we have previously shown that calcitriol rescues or at least ameliorates most phenotypes of progerin-expressing cells, including DNA replication and repair defects, nuclear abnormalities, senescence hallmarks, and most important for this study, sterile inflammation/IFN-like response 29, 30, 34.
-Calcitriol repression of the IFN response in progerin-expressing cells is evidenced by the reduced levels of STAT1 phosphorylation (tyrosine 701 and serine 727) and expression of ISGs such as RIG-I, STAT1, and ISG15 at protein ( Fig. 2A and Fig. S2A) and transcript ( Fig. 2B) levels.
-Interestingly, calcitriol also reduces TBK1 activation/phosphorylation (serine 172) ( Fig. 2A and Fig. S2A) and the expression of inflammatory cytokines such as IFNB, IL6, and IL1B ( Fig. 2B), which are classical factors of the senescence-associated secretory phenotype 48.
+47. To determine whether targeting sterile inflammation ameliorates energy metabolism and cellular health, we treated progerin-expressing cells with calcitriol, the hormonal active form of vitamin D3.
+The rationale for this is that we have previously shown that calcitriol rescues or at least ameliorates most phenotypes of progerin-expressing cells, including DNA replication and repair defects, nuclear abnormalities, senescence hallmarks, and most important for this study, sterile inflammation/IFN-like response

 In panels (A–D), HDFs with doxy-induced GFP-progerin expression for 4 and 8 days treated with calcitriol (active form of vitamin D3) or vehicle (fetal bovine serum [FBS]).
 (A) Immunoblot of sterile inflammation markers, such as TBK1/p-TBK1, STAT1/p-STAT1, RIG-I, and ISG15.
 Densitometry can be found in Figure S2A.
 Vitamin D receptor (VDR) was used to validate calcitriol treatment and β-tubulin as loading control (n = 3–8).
 (B) Quantitative reverse-transcription real-time PCR (qRT-PCR) of transcripts encoding inflammatory cytokines (IFNB, IL6, and IL1B) and interferon (IFN)-stimulated genes (ISGs) (STAT1 and ISG15) were monitored in three to five independent experiments.
 (C) Autophagy measurement using immunoblot of LC3-II marker.
 Cells received 20 μM chloroquine to block autophagy flux. β-tubulin was the loading control (n = 4–9).
 (D) Immunoblot quantification showing LC3-II relative fold increase after chloroquine treatment.
 In panels (E–G), BJ fibroblasts expressing progerin (BJ PG) or carrying an empty vector (BJ EV) were treated with calcitriol or vehicle (FBS) for 2 days.
 (E) Proliferative capacity measurement: immunofluorescence quantification ( Fig. S2B) of percentage of Ki67 positive cells (n = 3).
 (F) OCR measurement in cells using Seahorse.
 Respiration parameters were calculated, and one representative experiment (out of three) is shown in the graph.
 (G) Extracellular l-lactate level in culture media relative to controls.
 Graph shows three independent biological repeats.
 (H) Body weight percentage of female G609G mice receiving calcitriol/cholecalciferol-D3 treatment or vehicle (Veh) and (I) their Kaplan–Meier survival curves (n = 5).
 Median survival in calcitriol-treated mice is 145 days and 119 days in vehicle-treated mice, 22% improvement (log-rank test).
 (J) Graphs showing latency to fall (seconds) of chow-fed G609G mice treated with calcitriol or vehicle at 90, 110, and 130 days of age.

 Next, we determined whether the benefits of calcitriol in cells translate in vivo, improving phenotypes of progeria LmnaG609G/G609G (herein G609G) mice.
-This mouse model phenocopies the main clinical manifestations of human HGPS, such as shortened lifespan, loss of white adipose tissue (WAT), and bone and cardiovascular abnormalities 49, 50.
-Progeria mice treated with calcitriol injections and cholecalciferol (vitamin D3)-enriched diet still displayed weight loss over 15 weeks of age ( Fig. 2H), but showed significantly prolonged survival, with median survival of 145 days compared to 119 days in vehicle-treated mice, representing a 22% lifespan increase ( Fig. 2I).
-Furthermore, muscle strength was not affected by the treatment when assessed by wire hang method ( Fig. 2J).
-These data demonstrate the beneficial effects of calcitriol in vitro and in vivo and suggest a new therapeutic strategy for HGPS patients.
+This mouse model phenocopies the main clinical manifestations of human HGPS, such as shortened lifespan, loss of white adipose tissue (WAT), and bone and cardiovascular abnormalities

 JAK-STAT pathway inhibition represses the IFN response and improves cellular and organismal progeria phenotypes

-Despite these calcitriol-associated benefits, the improvement in cellular/organismal health may not be only associated with reduced sterile inflammation due to a wide range of calcitriol targets 29, 30, 34.
-To define the specific contribution of the IFN response to metabolic alterations in cells expressing progerin, we treated the cells with an inhibitor of the JAK-STAT pathway, baricitinib.
-HDFs expressing progerin and treated with baricitinib showed significant inhibition of STAT1 and TBK1 activation ( Fig. 3A and Fig. S3A) as well as suppression of expression of cytokines and ISGs ( Fig. 3B).
-These data reveal an important role of baricitinib in both inflammation branches in progeria, inflammatory cytokines, and IFN response.
+34. To define the specific contribution of the IFN response to metabolic alterations in cells expressing progerin, we treated the cells with an inhibitor of the JAK-STAT pathway, baricitinib.
+HDFs expressing progerin and treated with baricitinib showed significant inhibition of STAT1 and TBK1 activation (

 In panels (A–D), HDFs with doxy-induced GFP-progerin expression for 4 and 8 days treated with baricitinib (JAK-STAT inhibitor, Bar) or vehicle (DMSO).
 (A) Immunoblot of sterile inflammation markers, such as TBK1/p-TBK1, STAT1/p-STAT1, RIG-I, and ISG15. β-tubulin was used as loading control, and densitometry can be found in Figure S3A.
 (B) qRT-PCR of transcripts encoding inflammatory cytokines (IFNB, IL6, and IL1B) and ISGs (STAT1 and ISG15) were monitored in three to four biological repeats.
 (C) Autophagy measurement using immunoblot of LC3-II marker.
 Cells were treated with 20 μM chloroquine to block autophagy flux and β-tubulin was used as loading control (n = 3–9).
 (D) Immunoblot quantification showing LC3-II relative fold increase after chloroquine treatment.
 (E) Cell counting measuring proliferation in high-fat diet (HFD) with doxy-induced GFP-progerin expression treated with vehicle or baricitinib and compared to cells with no doxy addition (n = 3). (*) represents statistical significance between Vehicle and Doxy, and (#) between Doxy and Doxy + Bar groups.
 In panels (F–H), BJ fibroblasts expressing progerin (BJ PG) or carrying an empty vector (BJ EV) were treated with baricitinib or vehicle (DMSO) for 2 days.
 (F) Proliferative capacity measurement: immunofluorescence quantification ( Fig. S3B) of percentage of Ki67 positive cells (n = 3).
 (G) OCR measurement in cells using Seahorse.
 Respiration parameters were calculated, and one representative experiment (out of three) is shown in the graph.
 (H) Extracellular l-lactate level in culture media relative to controls.
 Graph shows three independent biological repeats.

 (A) Body weight percentage of male G609G mice receiving baricitinib (Bar) treatment or vehicle (Veh), fed a standard chow or (B) high-fat diet (HFD).
 Mouse body weight was monitored three times a week (n = 6–7 mice/group).
 (C) Kaplan–Meier survival curves of male G609G mice fed both chow and HFD and treated with vehicle or 30 mg kg−1 baricitinib (week dose, n = 6–7 mice/group).
 Median survival of chow-fed G609G mice is 135 days for baricitinib-treated and 119 days for vehicle-treated mice (13.4% improvement).
 Median survival in HFD-fed G609G mice treated with baricitinib is 175 days and vehicle 148 days (18% improvement).
 (D) Body weight percentage of mixed male and female G609G mice homozygous (n = 18) or heterozygous (n = 13) for Stat1 on chow diet or (E) HFD (n = 25 or n = 14, respectively).
 Mouse body weight was monitored three times a week.
 (F) Kaplan–Meier survival curves of mixed male and female G609G mice, fed both chow and HFD, and homozygous or heterozygous for Stat1.
-Median survival of chow-fed G609G, Stat1+/ mice (n = 18) is 143 days and 124 days for G609G, Stat1+/+ (n = 13, 15% improvement).
-Median survival of HFD-fed G609G, Stat1+/ mice (n = 25) is 168 days and 157 days for G609G, Stat1+/+ (n = 14, no significant improvement).
+Median survival of chow-fed G609G, Stat1+/− mice (n = 18) is 143 days and 124 days for G609G, Stat1+/+ (n = 13, 15% improvement).
+Median survival of HFD-fed G609G, Stat1+/− mice (n = 25) is 168 days and 157 days for G609G, Stat1+/+ (n = 14, no significant improvement).
 Note that HFD-fed G609G mice injected with vehicle died earlier (∼200 days) than the same mice not injected, likely due to the three intraperitoneal injections per week.
-(G) Wire hang, muscle strength test at day 90, 110, and 130 of age in chow-fed male G609G treated with vehicle (n = 4), baricitinib (n = 4), and Stat1+/ (n = 4).
-(H) Wire hang, muscle strength test at day 120, 150, and 170 of age in HFD-fed male G609G treated with vehicle (n = 9), baricitinib (n = 4), and Stat1+/ (n = 5).
+(G) Wire hang, muscle strength test at day 90, 110, and 130 of age in chow-fed male G609G treated with vehicle (n = 4), baricitinib (n = 4), and Stat1+/− (n = 4).
+(H) Wire hang, muscle strength test at day 120, 150, and 170 of age in HFD-fed male G609G treated with vehicle (n = 9), baricitinib (n = 4), and Stat1+/− (n = 5).
 (I) Photographs of male G609G mice fed HFD and treated with vehicle (blue line) or baricitinib (orange line) on day 140 and 180 of age.
 Hair loss was monitored and compared.
-(J) Histology of skin with H&E staining of HFD-fed G609G mice treated with vehicle or baricitinib (120 days of age) and chow-fed G609G mice (90 days of age) treated with vehicle, baricitinib or Stat1+/.
+(J) Histology of skin with H&E staining of HFD-fed G609G mice treated with vehicle or baricitinib (120 days of age) and chow-fed G609G mice (90 days of age) treated with vehicle, baricitinib or Stat1+/−.
 Black bars show the dermis layer of the skin in each picture (500 μm scale).
 (K) Quantification of dermis thickness in μm (n = 3 mouse skins per group).
-(L) Histology of aortic arch with H&E staining of HFD-fed G609G mice treated with vehicle or baricitinib (120 days of age) and chow-fed G609G mice (90 days of age) treated with vehicle, baricitinib or Stat1+/.
+(L) Histology of aortic arch with H&E staining of HFD-fed G609G mice treated with vehicle or baricitinib (120 days of age) and chow-fed G609G mice (90 days of age) treated with vehicle, baricitinib or Stat1+/−.
 Black bars show the adventitia layer of the aorta in each picture (50 μm scale).
 (M) Quantification of smooth muscle cell (VSMC) nuclei per 500 μm2 (n = 3 mouse aortas per group).

 Targeting Stat1 extends longevity of progeria mice